pbamotra/website/_posts/2018-04-17-speeding-up-archlinux-aur-builds.md

 make -j6
 ...
 ```
 The `-j6` option for `cmake` and `make` means that it will run up to 6 parallel jobs.
 Whilst my computer only has 4 cores, it's best practice to run 1.5x more jobs than the amount of cores / hardware threads you have at your disposal.
-This is because whenever a job stop to wait for IO, there will still be something for the core to do while it's waiting.
+This is because whenever a job stops to wait for IO, there will still be something for the core to do while it's waiting.

 Unfortunately, in my short time of searching, I haven't found a global solution, but to be honest I'm not too upset with that.
 I've been searching for a reason to inspect the `PKBUILD` files, and I think doing this will give me a better understanding of what's really being installed on my system.